darrenparkinson/ciscosmartbonding/examples/pull/README.md

-# TSP Codes
+# Pull

-This example demonstrates retrieving TSP codes.
+This example demonstrates pulling updates.
 You will need the following environment variables:

 * `SMART_BONDING_USERNAME` - the user name given to access the service
 * `SMART_BONDING_PASSWORD` - the associated password for the username